 Your aunt is lying.
 Okay, maybe not your aunt but we all have that person.
-I’m talking about that person who falls over themselves recounting their trip to Italy.
-The person who declares it impossible to have a bad meal in Italy.
-That person, whoever they may be, is lying.
+As in that person who falls over themselves recounting their trip to Italy through the rosiest of rose-colored glasses.
+The person who declares that everything was perfect and that it is impossible to have a bad meal in Italy.
+Sadly, that person (bless their heart) is lying.

-Avoid Restaurants With People Outside Inviting You In
+Avoid Restaurants Where There Are People Outside Inviting You In

 The number one sign a restaurant is a tourist trap?
-They've hired someone to sit outside the restaurant whose sole purpose is to bring you inside.
-Simply put you should have to be begged to go into a restaurant!
+They've hired someone whose sold job is to sit outside the restaurant and entice you to enter.
+My rationale is that a good restaurant will stand on its own merit and that you shouldn't have to be begged to go into a restaurant!

 Avoid Restaurants With Photos Of Food

-Sure, there may be a place out there with beautifully styled shots of its food and equally delicious food, but I have yet to come across it.
-Until then the rule is that if the restaurant has pictures of its food on display, it’s a tourist trap.
+Sure, there may be a place out there with Instagram-worthy beautifully-styled shots of its food and equally delicious food, but truth is we have yet to come across it.
+Until then the rule is that if the restaurant has a portofolio of pictures of its food on display, it’s a tourist trap.

 Avoid Restaurants That Have Plates Of Food On Display

 The only thing worse than photos of food are display plates (be they real or plastic) of food.
-The sample plates of food may very much have a time and place in certain cultures but that time and place is not at a nice restaurant in Italy.
+Don't get me wrong: the sample plates of food very much have a time and place in certain cultures but that time and place is not at a nice restaurant in Italy.

 Avoid Restaurants With A “Tourist Menu”

 The most obvious tip off that you're in a touristy restaurant?
-They have a tourist menu!
-I don’t see this quite as often as I did a few years back but it’s still around.
-Like it sounds, a tourist menu is a set meal or specific menu specifically for tourists and it's usually a double whammy of being expensive and crappy.
-Bottom line: if you see a tourist menu, get on out of that place!
+They have a menu that's literally labeled the "tourist menu!"
+Truth be told I don’t see this quite as often as I did a few years back but it’s still hanging around certain corners of the country.
+Like it sounds, a tourist menu is a set meal or specific menu specifically for tourists and it's usually a double whammy of terrible-ness in that it's often expensive and crappy.
+Bottom line: if you're handed a tourist menu, get on out of that place!

 Steer Clear Of Restaurants Near Major Landmarks

-Okay, yes, there are certainly exceptions to this rule (like Spazio Niko Romito near Milan’s Duomo, Armando al Pantheon near the Pantheon in Rome, or Irene near Florence’s Piazza Della Repubblica), but, more often than not, the restaurants within spitting distance of major landmarks are tourist traps.
-I find this to be especially true in the area surrounding Rome's Trevi fountain and Venice's near Saint Mark's Square, FYI.
+Okay, yes, there are most definitely exceptions to this rule (like Spazio Niko Romito near Milan’s Duomo, Armando al Pantheon near the Pantheon in Rome, or Irene near Florence’s Piazza Della Repubblica), but, more often than not, a restaurant that's within spitting distance of major landmarks are tourist traps.
+We find this to be especially true in the area surrounding Rome's Trevi fountain and Venice's near Saint Mark's Square, FYI.

 More often than not an enormous menu means the food isn’t going to be great.
 Our issue is not so much that it may be touristy but more that it’s hard to do a ton of things well.
-We believe a menu with less options (say with fewer than 4 pages of food) means the kitchen is more focused and turns out generally better food.
+We believe a menu with fewer options (say with less than 4 to 5 pages of food) means the kitchen is more focused and that the food generally turns out much better.

-Avoid Restaurants With The Menu In Multiple Languages
+Avoid Restaurants With The Menu In A Ton Of Foreign Languages

 Nothing against travelers from all over the world, but if a menu is in more than a couple languages it’s a telltale sign that there are more tourists than Italians eating there.